proycon/alpino_clam_webservice/README.md

 If you want to deploy the webservice yourself, on your own server, then this repository holds the CLAM service configuration and wrapper script.
-You will need to install the dependencies CLAM, FoLiA-tools and PyNLPl (``pip install clam folia-tools pynlpl``).
+You will need to install the dependencies CLAM, FoLiA-tools and PyNLPl (``pip install clam folia-tools pynlpl``). itself.
 If you use your [LaMachine](https://proycon.github.io/LaMachine) distribution then there are all included already.

+You will obviously also need [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) itself, it is not included here nor in LaMachine.
+Make sure it is properly set up with the ``$ALPINO_HOME`` environment variable pointing to the right path.

 Edit the service configuration file ``alpino.py`` and add a section for your server.
 Use the provided ``startserver_development.sh`` or ``startserver_production.sh`` script to start the server.